 The USDA BioPreferred Program has also reported success stories from the food service industry through the use of biobased products.
 It has seen a reduction in waste as the disposable biobased products taken into use in the studies were also biodegradable.
 This meant that not only were the products renewably sourced, they also significantly reduced the amount of landfill waste produced.

-The USDA has clarified that when considering food service containers, reusable items should be the first choice.
+The Program has clarified that when considering food service containers, reusable items should be the first choice.
 However, if disposable food service containers are necessary, biobased products are great options as they are often made from agricultural materials such as cellulose, fiber crops like hemp and flax, bamboo and other grasses, agricultural waste such as bagasse or rice straw, starches and lactic acid.
-According to the USDA, biobased food service products are generally compostable, recyclable and biodegradable.
+According to the USDA BioPreferred Program, biobased food service products are generally compostable, recyclable and biodegradable.

 In 2004 Beta Analytic joined the American Society for Testing Materials (ASTM) as co-author of ASTM D6866 for biobased content analysis.
 Beta Analytic is not affiliated with ASTM or the USDA BioPreferred Program.
-All inquiries about the program should be sent to the USDA.
-The lab welcomes inquiries on how to submit samples for testing as part of the Biopreferred Voluntary Labeling Program.
+All inquiries about the program should be sent to the Program.
+The lab welcomes inquiries on how to submit samples for testing.
 For inquiries, please contact the lab.

 United States Department of Agriculture.
 Date unknown.
 Product Categories.
 Available from: https://www.biopreferred.gov/BioPreferred/faces/pages/ProductCategories.xhtml (accessed July 2017).